На русском языке

 Strong gravitation

-Strong gravitation is fundamental gravitational interaction at the level of elementary particles, one of the components of the strong interaction in physics according to the gravitational model of strong interaction.
-It is assumed that strong gravitation and electromagnetic forces are responsible for the formation and integrity of the matter of elementary particles and atomic nuclei, and also participates in the interactions between electrons and nuclei in atoms and molecules.
+Strong gravitation is fundamental gravitational interaction at the level of elementary particles, one of the components of strong interaction in physics according to gravitational model of strong interaction.
+It is assumed that strong gravitation and electromagnetic forces are responsible for the formation and integrity of matter of elementary particles and atomic nuclei, and also participates in interactions between electrons and nuclei in atoms and molecules.
 For describing of strong gravitation equations of Lorentz-invariant theory of gravitation are used.

 Contents